zitadel/zitadel/docs/docs/apis/proto/admin.md

 ### ClearViewResponse
-This is an empty request
+This is an empty response